Kuki–Paite Conflict: Start of hostilities

-On 24 June 1997 KNF extremists lined up 20 villagers in Saikul and shot them, killing nine and wounding four.
+On 24 June 1997, KNF militants lined up 20 villagers in Saikul and shot them, killing nine and wounding four.

 These killings started a series of communal violence that also drew in smaller ethnic groups.
 Several hundred Indian soldiers were moved into Churachandpur to restore order.
 A peace agreement was negotiated after a few days by dignitaries from Mizoram Peace Mission, namely, Pu C. Chawngkunga, Pu H. Zathuam and Pu F. Lawmkima.
 It was signed by the KNF(P) and the ZRO, at Mata Dam in Churachandpur on 8 July 1997.

 Two days later, KNF(P) militants invaded Mata village, breaking the agreement.

 The warring parties were brought together again on 18 July 1997 to reaffirm the agreement.
 However, the KNF (P) then attacked Leijangphai, Tallian and Savaipaih, burning thirteen houses.